uqlibrary/fez-frontend/src/sass/ReadMe.md

 ####.card-paddingless

 Adding this class to <StandardCard className="card-paddingless" removes the header (title etc) and removes all padding inside the card so that you may spread content edge-to-edge within the card.

+####.input-long-hint

+Inputs which have long hintText supplied, by default wrap over the top of a floating label.
+This class fixes the wrapping to ellipsis the hint text for mobile only.